Toyota Camry (XV80): South Korea

 The South Korean market Camry went on sale on 26 November 2024.
-Still built from Japan, it is available with two grades with the A25A-FXS engine as standard: XLE and XLE Premium.
+Sourced from Japan, it is available with two grades with the A25A-FXS engine as standard: XLE and XLE Premium, with Korean trim levels being akin to the North American trim levels.

 Taiwan

 For the Taiwanese market, the Camry was unveiled on 4 July 2024.
 It is offered in two engines: a 2.0-liter pure gasoline engine and a 2.5-liter hybrid engine, offering in three grades: Luxury, Premium and Flagship.

 Europe

-The Camry XV80 was confirmed to arrive in June 2024 to the Czech market.
+The XV80 Camry made its European debut in June 2024, first launching the Czech market.
 The design is based on North America's XLE model and will feature the fifth generation hybrid powertrain along with 2.5 L engine, modernized infotainment, improved suspension and upgraded Toyota Teammate and Toyota Safety Sense safety packages.
 In contrast with the previous generation, the new model was only confirmed to be sold in selected countries within Toyota Central Europe region (Czechia, Slovakia, Poland, Hungary), Baltic countries and Israel.